skittleson/DoCodeThatMatters/src/neosiren-tasmota-local-first-cloud-assisted-iot.md

 Alternative, you can use a GUI version [Tasmotizer](https://github.com/tasmota/tasmotizer)

-Connect to the access point to configure the default WiFi to connect too.
+Connect to the access point to configure the default WiFi to connect to your local wifi.

 ## Configuration

-Apply Template in "Configure Other"
-`{"NAME":"Neo Siren 3in1","GPIO":[255,107,255,108,255,255,0,0,255,255,255,255,255],"FLAG":0,"BASE":54}`
+Apply Template in "Configure Other" [found here](https://templates.blakadder.com/neo_coolcam_NAS-AB02W.html) `{"NAME":"Neo Siren 3in1","GPIO":[255,107,255,108,255,255,0,0,255,255,255,255,255],"FLAG":0,"BASE":54}`

 ### Tasmota Console Commands